dranikpg/study-concurrency/03-rust-std-mutex/Readme.md

 * Supports eventual fairness so that the mutex is fair on average.
 * Optionally allows making the mutex fair by calling MutexGuard::unlock_fair.

-Contrary to std, a parking_lot mutex uses its memory address, because a locekd mutex cannot move in memory as we have a hanging mutex guard to it. **Why** does this not apply to std?
+Contrary to std, a parking_lot mutex uses its memory address, because a locked mutex cannot move in memory as we have a hanging mutex guard to it. **Why** does this not apply to std?
 This is still an open question.

 [raw_mutex.rs on github](https://github.com/Amanieu/parking_lot/blob/master/src/raw_mutex.rs)